 - 2.2.6 Documentation of quality control will be included in the case record when appropriate or otherwise available for review within the section.
-Refer to other sections in this manual for specific requirements. - 2.2.7 Lot numbers of reagents used for testing will be recorded in the case file and, as appropriate, in the laboratory's quality control records to establish an audit trail to the quality control documentation. - 2.2.8 If an observation, data, calculation, or test result is rejected, the reason for the rejection (e.g, ILS drop off, OS data, A1[data point] deselected to increase Auto r2 value from 0.527, etc.), the identity of the individual taking the action (i.e., initials or signature) and the date shall be recorded in the case file. - 2.2.9 For each set of populatable worksheets on which a batch of case samples are tracked (batch paperwork): - A single case file from one examiner within that batch will be designated on the Samples Extracted page to contain the original paperwork for all examiners.
+Refer to other sections in this manual for specific requirements. - 2.2.7 Lot numbers of reagents used for testing will be recorded in the case file and, as appropriate, in the laboratory's quality control records to establish an audit trail to the quality control documentation. - 2.2.8 If an observation, data, calculation, or test result is rejected, the reason for the rejection (e.g., ILS drop off, OS data, A1[data point] deselected to increase Auto r value from 0.527, etc.), the identity of the individual taking the action (i.e., initials or signature) and the date shall be recorded in the case file. - 2.2.8.1 The date and initials on a worksheet or notes page will suffice as long as the reason for the rejection is documented on the same date as that reflected for the worksheet/page. - 2.2.8.2 Data for a sample may be selected without the rejection of alternate data. - EXAMPLES: A sample (control, evidence, or known reference) is injected at both 12 and 24 sec.
+Both injections yield the same end typing results, and one is simply selected for use over the other.
+This is a selection rather than a rejection that does not require documentation of a reason for rejection.